 We are looking for tenants and leaseholders to sit on a scrutiny panel which needs to be in place to assist us with improving services.
 This allows real scrutiny of customer facing services and issues, and ensures greater transparency in how we operate.

 The scrutiny panel gives an independent view of processes and performance and considers improvements to services.
-It also reviews good practice, highlighting what is good about the organisation and what needs to change, makes evidenced-based recommendations to the our management team and reports to councillors.
+It also reviews good practice, highlighting what is good about the organisation and what needs to change, makes evidenced-based recommendations to the our management team.

 Previous Scrutiny reviews